mevol/python_topaz3/README.md

 git clone https://github.com/TimGuiteDiamond/topaz3.git
 ```

-It is good practice to create a virtual environment for development:
+It is good practice to create a [virtual environment](https://realpython.com/python-virtual-environments-a-primer/) for development:

 ```bash
 python3 -m venv topaz3_venv
 ```

-Now activate the venv.
-This is the only step to repeat after installation.
+Now activate the venv. *This is the only step to repeat after installation*.

 ```bash
 source topaz3_venv/bin/activate